 - Encourage a feeling of community and solidarity amongst employees where safety best practice adoption is concerned

-Swiss Precision Machining, LLC is the leading service provider in the niche of Swiss Machining.
-It has always embraced foolproof safety measures to make the handling and use of heavy equipment less hazardous.
-It heartily supports Safety Month 2015 with the evocative motto of ‘What I Live For’ and hopes that this year more businesses will appreciate the myriad incentives to ensure employee security.
-At Swiss Precision Machining, LLC, we regularly hold “Safety Committee” meetings to recognize issues and keep abreast of current trends.
-And these meetings include employee representatives from each Department.
-We truly believe in employee and management working together to make Swiss Precision Machining, LLC a safe place to work.
+SPM is the leading service provider in the niche of CNC Swiss machining.
+We have always embraced foolproof safety measures to make the handling and using of heavy equipment less hazardous.
+At SPM, we regularly hold “Safety Committee” meetings to recognize issues and keep abreast of current trends.
+These meetings include employee representatives from each department.